CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-03-31-PLP-is-inference-time-approximation-of-free-energy.md

 p_{\mathcal{D}} (\tau \mid x) = \frac{p_{\mathrm{ref}}(\tau \mid x)\exp(R(\tau,x))} {\sum_{\tau'} p_{\mathrm{ref}}(\tau' \mid x)\exp(R(\tau',x))}.
 \end{equation}

-This is exactly the reference-measure energy-based form that appears in KL-regularized maximum-entropy reinforcement learning and in the recent ARM/EBM equivalence of Blondel et al. {% cite blondel2025autoregressive %} when instead of simply the answer $\mathbf{y}$, we include the trace $\tau$ that naturally includes the possible scaffold architectures.
+This is exactly the reference-measure energy-based form that appears in KL-regularized maximum-entropy reinforcement learning and in the recent ARM/EBM equivalence of Blondel et al. {% cite blondel2025autoregressive %} when instead of simply the answer $\mathbf{y}$$, we include the trace $$\tau$ that naturally includes the possible scaffold architectures.

 So the PLP proposal is the reference model used for proposal exploration in the sequences landscape (as in energy based models) and  the PLP potential is the exponentiated version of the additive energy correction, namely the feedback mechanism that could drive the exploration of better solutions toward the semantic target.